 🖼️Step-by-Step Photo Instructions

-Start by chopping one medium onion and one green pepper—crush 3 cloves garlic.
+Start by chopping 1 medium onion and 1 green pepper—crush 3 cloves garlic.

-Rinse and trim about 2 pounds (three medium) skinless boneless chicken breast.
+Trim about 2 pounds of chicken.
+Use skinless boneless chicken breasts or thighs.
 Cut into 3-4 pieces each for better serving.
-Other skinless chicken may be used.

-I used a 3 ½ quart size.
-Combine with one 6 oz can tomato paste, one 28 oz can crushed tomatoes, 2 teaspoons dry basil, 1 teaspoon salt, ½ teaspoon pepper, and ¼ teaspoon crushed red pepper (optional).
-Mix well.
-Add chicken and prepped veggies to a crock pot.
+In a 3 quart or larger crock pot, combine the chicken and vegetables with one 6 oz can tomato paste, one 28 oz can crushed tomatoes, 2 teaspoons dry basil, 1 teaspoon salt, ½ teaspoon pepper, and ¼ teaspoon crushed red pepper (optional).

 Crock Pot Chicken Cacciatore